 Having a bad home working setup—inappropriate seating, faulty equipment, insufficient lighting etc— can quickly have a negative impact on the health of your employees.
 The faster this is identified, the better it is for everyone.

 In line with HSE & ACAS guidance on Health and Safety (Display Screen Equipment) Regulations, we strongly recommend conducting a DSE and home working assessment for all of your employees.
-We can help you do it—the HubbleHQ Home Working Assessment, launching very soon, is designed to give you a detailed understanding of your employees’ working environments: identifying any risks to wellbeing, productivity, and safety, and providing you with the information and guidance you need to effectively allocate spend.
+We can help you do it—the HubbleHQ Home Working Assessment, is designed to give you a detailed understanding of your employees’ working environments: identifying any risks to wellbeing, productivity, and safety, and providing you with the information and guidance you need to effectively allocate spend.

 The most in-demand WFH perks